Louise Harnby | Crime Fiction and Thriller Editor

 The beauty of self-publishing is the control you have over the process – you get to write the book you want on your terms.
 This means:

-• You don’t have to fit into a press’s mould
+• you don’t have to fit into a press’s mould

-• You can choose your distribution platforms
+• you can choose your distribution platforms

-• You get to decide on cover design and your interior layout
+• you get to decide on cover design and your interior layout

-• You can divvy up your budget into production, marketing and distribution chunks as you see fit
+• you can divvy up your budget into production, marketing and distribution chunks as you see fit.

 Still, the mainstream publishing industry knows a thing or two about producing books, and so they should – they’ve been doing it for long enough.
 And in their production world, proofreading comes last.